 You’d be hard-pressed to find a beach town with more events or festivals than Noosa.

-There’s the Noosa Festival of Surfing in March, the 4-day Noosa International Food & Wine Festival in May, the 13-day Noosa Long Weekend arts festival in July, Noosa Jazz Party in September and the Noosa Triathlon and Multi-Sport Festival in October.
+There’s the Noosa Festival of Surfing in March, the 4-day Noosa Food & Wine Festival in May, Noosa Alive in July, Noosa Jazz Party in September and the Noosa Triathlon and Multi-Sport Festival in October.

 17- Ride a Riverboat